Skip to main content

 AFST 285 Black Philosophy

 An introduction to the black philosophical tradition of self in community from its origins in ancient Egyptian myth and ritual to contemporary African American thinkers.
 Authors read include, among others, W.E.B.
 Du Bois, C.L.R.
 James, bell hooks, Kwame Nkrumah, Malcolm X, Martin Luther King, Jr., Angela Davis and Cornel West.
 Alternate years.
-Prerequisite(s): one course in Africana Studies, one course in Philosophy, or permission of the instructor; Cross Listing: PHIL 285; Staff
+Prerequisite(s): one course in Africana Studies or one course in Philosophy, or permission of the instructor; Cross Listing: PHIL 285; Staff

 AFST 301 Apartheid in Kenya